 JEAN-LUC OLLIVIER AND HIS WORK

-From his early childhood, Jean Luc Ollivier, born in 1964, chose art as the way to express his feelings and emotions.
-Words often didnīt seem good enough or were too unclear to give expression to his thoughts.
+From his early childhood, Jean-Luc Ollivier, born in 1964, chose art as the way to express his feelings and emotions.
+Words often didn´t seem good enough or were too unclear to give expression to his thoughts.

-The allegorical oil and acrylic paintings reflect his predilection for a symbolic language.
-Besides known symbols and vanitas motives, many other elements of partly obvious and partly subtle significance can be found in his paintings, providing the observer with the freedom to take in the "language of the paintings" and find their own interpretation.
+At the same time, his allegorical oil and acrylic paintings reflect his predilection for a symbolic language.
+Besides known symbols, many other elements of partly obvious and partly subtle significance can be found in his paintings, so that he visualises his point of view in a smooth and poetical way.

 © Jean-Luc Ollivier 2006